 What if my former partner and I do not communicate about difficult topics?

 It is common for separated couples to have serious communication problems following the breakdown of their relationship.
 The collaborative practice team coaches the couple in new ways to communicate with each other about sensitive or highly emotive issues.
-The team will be present during negotiations to help you through the rough spots, defusing conflict and encouraging positive dialogue.
+The team will be present during negotiations to help you through the rough spots by defusing conflict and encouraging positive dialogue.

 During collaboration, the parties and team members commit that: